signalogic/SigSRF_SDK/mediaTest_readme.md

 The -dN command line argument specifies options and flags.
 Here are some of the key ones:

 > 0x01 enable dynamic sessions<br>
-> 0x08 enable stream group ASR<br>
+> 0x08 apply ASR to stream group output<br>
 > 0x10 use packet arrival times.
 Omit if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect<br>
 > 0x400 enable stream groups<br>
 > 0x800 enable wav output<br>
-> 0x40000 enable analytics mode<br>
+> 0x40000 enable analytics mode (telecom mode is the default)<br>
-> 0x80000 use a queue balancing algorithm to determine the packet push rate<br>
+> 0x80000 use a queue balancing algorithm to determine the packet push rate.
+Typically applied when packet arrival timestamps can't be used<br>

 Note that options and flags may be combined together.